buildbot/buildbot/master/docs/developer/config.rst

         :bb:cfg:`builders`.
 Builders specified as dictionaries in the configuration file are converted to instances.

-    .. py:attribute:: slaves
+    .. py:attribute:: workers

-        The list of :py:class:`BuildSlave` instances from
+        The list of :py:class:`BuildWorker` instances from
-        :bb:cfg:`slaves`.
+        :bb:cfg:`workers`.

     .. py:attribute:: change_sources